jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## Doing it yourself

 You can get some valuable advice from independent speed anlysis tools like [Google Speed Insights](https://developers.google.com/speed/pagespeed/insights/) and [Yslow](http://yslow.org/) and Google's [mobile speed tester for 3G](https://testmysite.withgoogle.com/intl/gb-int).
-They tell you exactly how to make your web page faster.
+They will give you the numbers and tell you exactly how to make your web page faster.